letmutx/letmutx.github.io/_posts/2018-01-03-linked-list-in-rust.markdown

 * mutable(`&mut T`) references: can modify the contents and
 * immutable(`&T`) references: can't modify the contents.

 Ownership rules ensure that at any time there is either a single mutable reference or multiple immutable references but not both.
-I won't get into the details why(read the [book][book]), but take it for granted.
-All programs should follow the rules or they won't compile.
+I won't get into the details why(read the [book][book]).
+All programs should follow the rules or else they won't compile.

 ## Appending to the list